How To Paint a Stone Fireplace White

 Can You Paint Faux Stone?

 Even faux stone can be painted!
 Check out this faux stone fireplace makeover on the adorable website called Juniper Home.
-Jenny Komenda, shares her design work and home products as well as her ideas and projects.
+Jenny Komenda shares her design work and home products as well as her ideas and projects.
 Jenny painted the faux stone fireplace in her bedroom and transformed the dark looming structure into a lighter softer version.
 She simply brushed a white primer over the faux stone and the results speak for themselves!

 Staining a Stone Fireplace

-If you like the look of darker stone and you aren’t into the current trend of painting everything white, you might be interested in staining your stone fireplace.
-If you already have dark stone on your fireplace, chances are staining the stone another color will not work.
-Staining the stones only works if you have light colored stone that will change color when the darker stain is applied.
-You can use concrete stain, available in various shades including browns and grays, to darken light colored stones.
 If you decide to stain your stone fireplace, be sure to go slowly, applying a single layer at a time and letting it dry for a few days so you can see the color before you paint on another layer, taking care not to get stain on the grout lines.
 If the stones aren’t as dark as you’d like, you can paint on another layer until you get the shade you prefer.

 A Complete Stone Fireplace Makeover